 Sleep apnea can also result in cardiac arrhythmias.
 Most often, the heart slows while the person stops breathing, and increases when the apneic episode ends.
 In 90% of those patients studied with nocturnal bradyarrythmia (slowed heart rate), there was no sign of heart rhythm abnormalities while awake.
 Bradyarrhythmias occurred only during sleep and varied considerably in frequency and severity.
 [American Heart Journal 2000; 139: pp.142-8]

 Endurance sports such as triathlons, ultramarathon running and professional cycling have been associated with as much as a five-fold increase in the prevalence of atrial fibrillation (abnormal heart rhythms).
-People who are super-fit are more likely to need pacemakers in old age because exercise causes changes in the body that can disrupt electrical pulses in the heart, causing abnormal heart rhythms.
+People who are super-fit are more likely to need pacemakers in old age because exercise causes changes in the body that can disrupt electrical pulses in the heart and lead to permanent structural changes to heart muscles, causing abnormal heart rhythms.